openstack-infra/system-config/doc/source/sysadmin.rst

 OpenStack repositories.
 Because GitHub always allows project administrators to commit code, accounts that have access to manage the GitHub projects necessarily will have commit access to the repositories.
-Therefore, to avoid inadvertent commits to the public repositories, unique administrative-only accounts must be used to manage the OpenStack GitHub organization and projects.
-These accounts will not be used to check out or commit code for any project.
-These accounts are required to have two factor authentication with Github enabled.
+Therefore theese accounts are required to have two factor authentication with Github enabled.

 Root only information
 #####################